Overview

 - Basic Data Element is a Matrix

-- Matrix doesn't require dimensioning
+- Matrix does not require dimensioning

 - Matrix can have numbers (arrays) or characters (string arrays)

-- All numbers stored in double precision
+- All numbers stored in double precision by default

 - Matlab can perform operations on matrices